esohkevin/esohkevin.github.io/docs/about.md

 my MSc project (described below).
 I believe ***patience***, ***persistence***, and
 ***resilience***, in addtion to ***passion*** and ***curiosity*** are key to learning Bioinformatics (as are key to learning anything).
-I can say I have picked up a few tricks that might be useful to new learners as well as to other Bioinformaticians.
+I can say I have picked up a few tricks that should be useful to new learners as well as to other Bioinformaticians.

 **esohinformatics** is a platform to share my solutions to some of the problems I have encountered doing bioinformatics or problems that colleagues have